hwz/chirp/module-2/readme.md

 });
 ```

+####Authentication Templates

 While they can share the same controller, they'll need separate templates.
 We'll create a `login.html` as well as a `register.html`.
 To save some time, I've styled the form control a little with the `"form-auth"` class, and I'm using the `ng-app` and `ng-controller` directives just as before, and setting `ng-controller="authController"`.
 We're then going to use ng-model to bind the username and password to our `$scope`.

-The only differences between `login.html` and `register.html` should be the titles and the `ng-submit` function, which should be set to its respective functions.
+The only differences between `login.html` and `register.html` should be the form headings and the `ng-submit` function, which should be set to its respective functions.

 ```html
 <!--register.html-->